rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_2.md

 BayPass (Part II)
 ================

 Once BayPass has finished running, take a look at the output files you have generated.
-You should see 6 newly creatled files, each with the prefix BayPass\_aux\_output\_.
-Today, we are only concerned with the output file titled BayPass\_aux\_output\_summary\_betai.out.
+You should see 6 newly creatled files, each with the prefix `BayPass_aux_output_`.
+Today, we are only concerned with the output file titled `BayPass_aux_output_summary_betai.out`.
 (Although feel free to look at the other output files if you would like.)
 Open up that file now.
 \
 \
 Each line of the file corresponds to a unique locus/environmental variable combination.
 This file has columns in the following order:

--   Environmental variable of interest (the number corresponds to the order in which the variables occur in the .env input file)
+-   Environmental variable of interest (the number corresponds to the order in which the variables occur in the `.env` input file)
 -   Marker number
 -   Posterior mean of the regression coefficient
 -   Standard deviation of the regression coefficient